Indoor Heat Estimation from a Single Visible-Light Panorama: Methodology

 \subsection{Indoor Light Estimation}

-Using a single panorama, scene editing enables users to modify the indoor camera position, adjust lighting conditions, and change materials.
-Fig. \ref{fig_3desk_read} illustrates a reading scenario and shows the effects of indoor changes with three desk materials: glass, marble, and wood.
-Beyond the RGB image, the absolute light level is crucial for indoor daily activities.
-The virtual scene is rendered in HDR format and then converted into luminance values through per-pixel computation (Fig. \ref{fig_desk_pano_lum}).
+Beyond the RGB image, the absolute light level is crucial for indoor activities.
+The virtual scene is rendered in HDR format and then converted into luminance values through per-pixel computation~\cite{inanici2006evaluation}.
 Since both indoor and outdoor HDR images are calibrated to accurately represent real-world scene radiance, this process ensures that the luminance value ($cd/m^2$) in the virtual rendered scene is accurately estimated through physics-based rendering.